Skip to main content

 The STC rating of a wall depends on several factors working together:

 Stud type and spacing.
 Steel studs at 24 inches on center perform differently than wood studs at 16 inches.
 Steel studs actually provide better sound isolation because they’re thinner and transmit less vibration.
+Our metal stud framing guide covers stud sizing and spacing in detail.

 Number of drywall layers.
 A single layer of 5/8” gypsum on each side gives you roughly STC 35 to 40.
 Adding a second layer on each side can push you to STC 45 to 50.
 Each layer needs to be different thickness or type to avoid resonance issues.